About

 Submission Types

-Submission type may vary by year, so please read the call for proposals carefully.
-The two general types of submissions are:
+Submission types may vary by year, so please read the call for proposals carefully.
+The general types of submissions are:

 Authors must have an online account before they can submit a manuscript for review.
 Please email our editorial team at learning.tech@northcarolina.edu to get this process started.